 How about this as an ice-breaker for a group gathering: “Go out and buy some red noses," says LaRoche.
 (Seriously, hear her out.)
 "Put one on each plate, and have everybody put it on at the beginning of the meal.
 See how the conversations go with the red nose.
 It’s pretty hard to feel nasty or say mean things when you have a red nose on.
 It’s the incongruity humor can present us with — when you’re starting to feel anger and you put on a red nose, it just sort of cancels it out."

 In one-on-one conversations or a group chat, consider sharing something about yourself that you can see as humorous.
 "There’s nothing funnier than ourselves.
 We are the joke," LaRoche says.
 "You are a walking sitcom that begins with the ability to be vulnerable."
-Combining self-deprecation and the ability to laugh at ourselves lightens up the gathering instead of darkening it.
+Combining self-deprecation and the ability to laugh at ourselves lightens up the gathering.

 Don't be afraid to act a little silly, LaRoche says.
 If you're in an uncomfortable discussion, “change the topic to something totally bizarre.
 That element of surprise is a disruptor.
 You have to learn how to parry and not in a mean way.”